Cozy Peach Kitchen

 Crispy potatoes on a parchment paper lined sheet pan.

-• Don't overcrowd the potatoes.
+• Don't overcrowd the potatoes on the baking sheet.
 If the potatoes overlap, they won't have room to become golden and crispy.

-• Sheet pan potatoes vs skillet potatoes: You can make oven-roasted potatoes on a sheet pan or cast iron skillet.
+• Sheet pan potatoes vs skillet potatoes: You can make oven-roasted potatoes on a sheet pan or in a 12-inch cast iron skillet.
 I usually use a large sheet pan so that I have room to double the recipe.
-A cast iron is a great option for extra flavor, but makes sure to avoid overcrowding the potatoes.
+A cast iron is a great option for extra flavor, but make sure to avoid overcrowding the potatoes.

-• Seasoning options: Instead of paprika and thyme, try out cumin + chili powder for breakfast tacos, or keep things classic with just salt & pepper.
-I also love using Cajun seasoning or taco seasonings.
+• Seasoning options: Instead of paprika and thyme, try out cumin and chili powder for tacos for potatoes, or keep things classic with just salt & pepper.
+I also love using Cajun seasoning or homemade taco seasoning.

 Recipe FAQ